veselinvgeorgiev/veseling/README.md

 Tools used: Python, Pandas,
 This project is based on a Brazilian ecommerce public dataset made at [Olist Store](https://olist.com/).
 Olist is essentially an aggregating platform - it offers suppliers or sellers the possibility to sell their products at their website and connects them to potential buyers.
+You can find more information about the dataset [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

 The dataset has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location,